Power BI Dashboards vs. Reports – which one should you use?

 Key differences between Power BI dashboards and reports

-- The Power BI dashboard’s screen size page consists of vital information organized across different reports, their datasets, and facts.
+- The Power BI dashboard’s screen size page consists of vital information organized across different reports, datasets, and facts.
 In contrast, reports are a collected display of different datasets, and different pages are available to view report data.

-- The Power BI dashboard uses different data sources, so each dashboard consists of maps, graphs, etc., but only one dataset can be used as a source for Power BI reports
+- The Power BI dashboard uses different data sources, so each dashboard consists of maps, graphs, etc. But only one dataset can be used as a source for Power BI reports

 - Power BI dashboard capabilities of pinning existing visualization are only from the current dashboard to other dashboards, normally called dashboard navigation.
 Still, Power BI reports can pin or navigate any reports or dashboards.

-- Email subscription for the Power BI dashboard is not available, but reports can be subscribed to by users to be delivered to their email box at any given point in time.
+- Email subscription for the Power BI dashboard is not available.
+But, reports can be subscribed to by users to be delivered to their email box at any given point in time.

 - Power BI dashboards have an alerting feature where if attention needed conditions arise, then the dashboards raise an alert but not in the reports.